derrick-yu1/4-Bit-CPU/README.md

 Diagram:

+T6:

-T6: This is a no operation.
+Description: This is a no operation.

 Arithmetic (ADD Instruction):